zqzneptune/ComplexMap/docs/reference/visualizeMapDirectLabels.md

 # Visualize a Complex Map with Direct Node Labels

-Creates a static visualization of the complex network using \`ggraph\`, where functional domain labels are placed directly on the plot near the nodes.
+Creates a static visualization where functional labels are placed directly on the plot.

 ## Usage